 So now what?
 I thought.
 Why am I here?

 I put the pen down and thought harder.
 I am not living fully.
 I want to feel light.
 My heart is too heavy.
 I want to radiate and shine, and wake up and show up.
 Really show up.
 It was an old story.
 I felt like I had spent most of my life in fear, trying to hide in the background, hesitant to raise my hand and share my voice and get on the dance floor.
 Yet I was constantly finding myself in situations where hiding was not an option.
 I was drawn to adventure and exuberance.
 I thrived on finding joy and deeply connecting with others.
-In my professional life, I even found that I enjoyed public speaking.
+In my professional life, I even found that I enjoyed public speaking and teaching.
 Despite these inclinations, I did everything I could to stay in the shadows.
 I was quiet, reserved, and scared of everything — especially people.

 When I was a little kid, I had a bladder problem.
 Or, that’s what we thought it was.
 I kept peeing my pants at school, and my parents were at their wit’s end trying to figure out what was wrong with me.
 I have vivid, painful memories of seeing specialists during this time and being probed and examined for a variety of things.
 In the end, they found nothing.
 I remember going to school one day with a doctor’s note for my teacher.
 It said that I should be allowed to go to the bathroom whenever I please, without having to ask for permission.
 That note fixed everything.
 The actual problem?
-It was that I was too scared to speak up in class, to even ask the teacher to use the bathroom.
+It was that I was too scared to speak up in class, to even ask the teacher to use the bathroom — such a basic, human need.
 I was too young to grasp the implications of this at the time, but I still remember the sick feeling in my chest when I gave the teacher that note, and saw her face as she read it.
 It became one of my most shameful memories.
-Deep down, I probably knew what was wrong with me, but had secretly hoped it was something else — something physical that the doctors could find, and fix.
+Deep down, I probably knew what was wrong with me, but had secretly hoped it was something else — something physical that the doctors could find and fix.

 As I didn’t understand my fear, I kept challenging it, applying my own form of exposure therapy.
 Something within kept pushing me to do and sign up for things that I was extremely attracted to, but also wholly terrified of.
 Sometimes the situations would result in striking epiphanies and moments of connection, dissolving my insecurities and recharging me to keep stepping out.
 Other times, the situations were just as agonizing and awkward as I feared they would be, and my negative mind would swell like a tidal wave.
 I’d easily be taken by that wave back into hiding, often in the ugly comfort of my judgment of self and others.

 I picked the pen back up.
 I want to stop hiding.
 I’m not fully myself in the world.
 I’m tired of being scared.
 There’s so much brightness within that wants to shine, but something is off inside — a screw or latch isn’t quite right.
 I know there’s more to this existence, and I want to access that.
-Something brilliant and fierce was yearning to come out, and had been yearning for years.
+Something brilliant and fierce was yearning to come out, and had been yearning to for years.

 Why are you here?
 The question vibrated with importance.
 Everything, I thought.
 Everything has brought me here and to this moment.